 During the Russian Revolution, an idealist doctor, Yuri Zhivago (Omar Sharif, Lawrence of Arabia), falls in love with a mysterious young woman, Lara Guishar (Julie Christie, Darling).
 Zhivago decides, however, to marry his cousin, Tonya (Geraldine Chaplin, Talk to Her).
 Years later, the doctor meets Lara again, and they realize that they belong together after all, but the war keeps getting in their way.

 Reaction & Thoughts:

-Sprawling, hugely popular epic that wasn’t just a massive box office hit, but one of the most popular films of all-time — many viewers quickly dubbed the movie “the Gone with the Wind of the 1960s.”
+Sprawling, hugely popular romantic saga that wasn’t just an enormous box office hit, but one of the most popular films of all-time — many viewers quickly dubbed the movie “the Gone with the Wind of the 1960s.”
 David Lean’s Doctor Zhivago was also a critical success, one of the best-reviewed movies of the decade.

 My main issue with Doctor Zhivago is that the title character is not a terribly interesting person.
 He is a man of little action who is often swept away by the changes occurring around him.
 Omar Sharif does a commendable job as Zhivago, but he often comes across as being weak, even dull.
 I haven’t read the novel so I’m not sure who should get blamed for this flaw, but I do think Lean and Bolt should have tried a bit harder to make the character stand out, especially since he’s in almost every scene.

-Thankfully, most of the supporting characters are fascinating.
+Fortunately, the supporting characters are fascinating.
 My favorite is the mercurial Komarovsky, played by Rod Steiger (In the Heat of the Night).
 You never know what he’s going to do next.
-Steiger does a great job of bringing a complex character to life.
 Tom Courtenay (The Loneliness of the Long Distance Runner) is also excellent as the conflicted Pascha — Courtenay impressed me on every level.
-Sir Ralph Richardson (Greystoke: The Legend Of Tarzan, Lord Of The Apes) plays Zhvago’s adoptive father, and Sir Alec Guinness (Star Wars) plays Zhivago’s half-brother.
+Sir Ralph Richardson (Greystoke: The Legend Of Tarzan, Lord Of The Apes) plays Zhvago’s adoptive father and Sir Alec Guinness (Star Wars) plays Zhivago’s half-brother.